-Earn credit at your own pace through December 6, 2023 and continue to access your videos until December 7, 2030.
-See below for learning outcomes and a list of modules and individual lectures.
+Earn credit at your own pace through December 6, 2026 and continue to access your videos until December 7, 2030.
+See below for detailed information and learning outcomes.

-This course package offers 8.5 CME and SA-CME Credits following completion of an online assessment.
+This course offers 8.5 CME following completion of an online test.

 Video content for this Online Course will be available to view until December 7, 2030, which is ten years following the issuance date of this course.
 ARRS reserves the right to remove video content before the end of the ten year period.
 Video content that contradicts current science or misleads the viewer based on changes to accepted clinical practice may be removed on a case-by-case basis.

 Learning Outcomes and Modules

 After completing this course, the learner should be able to:

 - Describe a consistent and practical approach to breast MRI interpretation.

 - Recognize and implement the growing use of breast MRI and Digital Breast Tomosynthesis into your practice.

 - Discuss image-guided breast biopsy skills.

 - Outline the role of the radiologist in the management of breast cancer and in monitoring response to treatment.